-At the core of Bacon's work is the ability to present emotive visual stories with an underlying sense of narrative.
-His unique style reflects elements of influential film noir and old masters in painting and photography.
-However, after 30 years, this simple, yet complex, truth, "you were born an original", is still the creative seed that continues to grow his artistry for photography and film.
+Randy has pursued photography professionally since 1984 and is in high demand with a client base extending worldwide.
+He travels to destinations across the United States, as well as numerous countries for projects.
+At the core of Randy’s photography is the ability to present emotive visual stories with an underlying sense of narrative.
+His unique style reflects elements of influential film noir and old masters in painting and photography - Randy is especially influenced by photographers such as Richard Avedon, Annie Liebovitz, Irving Penn, Diane Arbus, Ed Weston and others.
+Considering all of these influences, the connecting thread is the unending artistic mission to capture the art of people In their real, authentic, raw self.
+For Randy, this simple, yet complex, truth, "you were born an original", is still the creative seed that continues to grow his artistry for photography and film.